 - payroll software makes paying staff easier, automating repetitive and difficult calculations;

 - CRM software tracks customer details and your contacts with them.

-Mobile apps and cloud services are becoming increasingly widespread
+Mobile apps and cloud services have largely replaced traditional software

-- Many office suites and other software packages offer mobile apps that run on smartphones and tablet computers.
+- Most software providers have mobile apps that run on smartphones and tablet computers.

-- Cloud services work online rather than as software installed on your own computer system.
+- Cloud services are based online rather than being installed on your computer.

 3. Cloud computing

 Cloud computing services are replacing traditional software in many areas of business IT.
 They could help you be more flexible and get the IT system you really need - while keeping your initial costs low.

 Cloud computing services are accessed over the internet